CommonGateway/CoreBundle/docs/features/Installation.md

 3. Open a command line interface e.g. windows key + cmd + enter
 4. Navigate to the folder you just created with our examples.
 This would be: `$ cd documents/gateway`
 5. Git clone the Common Gateway repository to a folder on your machine (if you like to use the command line interface of git that's `git clone https://github.com/ConductionNL/commonground-gateway.git`
-6. (optional) check out a specific version of the gateway e.g. `git checkout feature/oc-ui`
+6. (optional) Check out a specific version of the gateway e.g. `git checkout feature/oc-ui`
-7. Change directory into the gateway folder (The folder where you also find the docker-compose.yml file) example: `cd commonground-gateway`
+7. Change the directory into the gateway folder (The folder where you also find the docker-compose.yml file) for example: `cd commonground-gateway`
 8. Startup the gateway through `$ docker compose up`.
 9. You should now see the gateway initiating the virtual machines it needs on your command line tool. (this might take some time on the first run, you will see the text ‘Ready to handle connection’ when it is ready to connect)
 10. Additionally, you should now see the containers come up in your docker desktop tool (that you can use from here on)